Health and Wellbeing

 When people come to see a physiotherapist with neck pain, there are often several secondary symptoms.
 This can include crunching, clicking or cracking in the neck.

 If these sounds correlate with the onset of pain, they can be deeply concerning and lead to an increased hesitancy to move your neck.
-In this blog, our physiotherapist James Bainbridge will talk about what causes this crunching, what it means and what you should do about it!
+In this blog, our Senior MSK Physiotherapist, James Bainbridge talks about what causes this crunching, what it means and what you should do about it.

 What causes the noise?